 2. Roobaroo (Rang De Basanti)

 Rang De Basanti is a story of awakening of a bunch of youngsters in the midst of an existential crisis.
 The words in Roobaroo ask you to join this bunch of enlightened souls on a new journey.
-It doesn’t matter to them if they live or die, they are going to battle and win either way.
+They don’t care if they’re going to live or die, they’re going to battle and win either way.
 It is the unshakeable confidence of a person with clarity: Dhuan chata khula gagan mera

 The song is a perfect ending to the horrific climax.
 An almost Orwellian end to the story and yet it maintains a dim light at the end of the tunnel.
 The fire was lit, and every person felt the power of rebellion as they walked out of the theater teary eyed, the laughter of Karan and Diljit etched in their minds forever.

 Aandhiyon se jaghad rahi hai lau meri

 Ab mashaalon si badh rahi hai lau meri